 To end homelessness among households with dependent children, the CoC is investing in rapid rehousing so that those who enter emergency shelters exit quickly.
-It is also providing diversion assistance for those who have a viable alternative to a shelter but require some support.
+It is also providing diversion assistance for those who have a viable alternative to a shelter, but require some support.
 In 2011, Rochester Housing Authority implemented a "Moving On" preference for its Housing Choice Voucher program.
-Participants must have successfully completed the Permanent Supportive Housing (formally Shelter Plus Care) program for at least one year prior to being eligible for a voucher.
-Successfully completed means the family has not violated any family obligations under the Permanent Supportive Housing program.
-Up to 200 Housing Choice Vouchers are set aside to be available per calendar year.
+This allowed families that no longer need case management to transition to the Voucher (Section 8) program, freeing up PSH units for homeless families.
 The CoC will be intensifying its outreach efforts to identify and provide support for unsheltered families with dependent children.
 The CoC plans to increase the number of homeless households with children assisted through RRH projects by working with TH projects serving families to help them restructure using a RRH model and by soliciting housing organizations without such programs to create new RRH projects.
 ESG funding supports a new Rapid Rehousing Partnership (RRP) that includes Coordinated Care Services Inc, Willow Center for Domestic Violence (Willow CDV) formerly Alternatives for Battered Women, Spiritus Christi Prison Outreach, The Center for Youth Services, The Housing Council at Pathstone, Monroe County DHS, and YWCA.
 RRH responds quickly, secures appropriate PH, and uses an array of mainstream benefits and supports to maximize resources.
 The RRP is being expanded to serve as a forum for the broader implementation of a local RRH system.
 Training/published tool kits will help agencies, including those with EH, to understand the RRH approach and best practices.
 RRH projects have sought and been awarded funding from other sources (e.g., NYS OTDA, DOJ), and this effort will continue.
 The needs of domestic violence victims, including their families, will continue to be broadly addressed.
-The Rochester/Monroe County Domestic Violence Consortium, with 50 member organizations from human services and the legal system, promotes a coordinated community response to domestic violence.
-In addition, staff of housing providers who serve domestic violence victims are trained in trauma counseling.
+The Rochester/Monroe County Domestic

+Violence Consortium, with 50 member organizations from human services and the legal system, promotes a coordinated community response to domestic violence.
+In additiona, staff of housing providers who serve domestic violence victims are trained in trauma counseling.
 Willow DVC serves people who are victims of domestic violence (or at risk) along with their children, offering counseling, education, and a secure shelter, whose location is not publicly identified.
 A 24-hour hotline provides information on housing and services for domestic violence victims.
 Willow DVC has stringent policies to ensure the safety and privacy of its clients, and names and other identifying data are not entered into HMIS.
 Willow DVC and the YWCA recently received New York State funding for a joint program.
+The Monroe County Department of Human Services has a Domestic Violence Liaison.
+The Center for Youth Services, Hillside Children's Center, The Salvation Army, and the Monroe County Youth Bureau continues to provide housing and services for unaccompanied homeless youth.
+CoC will continue to offer a range of outreach, emergency and transitional housing and support services are available through CoC and other funding resources.
+Outreach and drop-in center activities focus on diverting youth from the homeless system.
+Youth providers have a common intake form, work together closely, and meet on a monthly basis to ensure that homeless youth have access to safe housing and services.
+In all cases, before a youth leaves a program, the youth is linked to a family member or other responsible, supportive adult.
+Youth providers will continue to work with Monroe County Office of Mental Health (OMH) to ensure access to mental health services and ease transition from the youth to the adult mental health system.
+Youth ages 16-17 and 18-24 will be targeted separately and offered ageappropriate services, while youth as young as 12 will also be served.